Kuldeep-te/M3_Wiper_control_System/1_Requirements/readme.md

 It helps in saving money by switching off the irrigation system when it rains. <br/>
 # THREATS <br/>
 Once the board repaired can not be replaced quickly <br/>
+# 4W and 1H
+What = Automatic wiper system for vehicels. why = To get to know about wiper system when = It is used when the key turned ON/OFF where three LED's are turned ON/OFF where = It is used in vehicels how = IT  can be achieved by the analog to digital convertor
 # Requirements
 # High level Requirement